 You may be wondering how to live off investments, especially in this day and age of extremely low interest rates when your investments don’t earn much income.

-While this seems overly simple, I realized that most people aren’t programmed to think about these options.
-Years ago, I wasn’t either until I ran the numbers to see how we could eventually live off investments during retirement.
+Most people think of living off investments as retirement, or being very wealthy.
+Years ago, I ran the numbers to see how we could eventually live off investments during retirement.

-After almost 40 years of investing my own money, and creating diversified income sources over the past 15 years from stocks, real estate and online businesses, I’ll share my big aha about how living off investments worked best for us.
+After almost 40 years of investing my own money, and creating diversified income sources over the past 15 years from stocks, real estate and online businesses, here’s what I discovered about living off investments before and in retirement.

 Retirement Withdrawals Vs Diversified Income Streams

-Below are the three strategies for how to live off investments in more detail.
+Below are the three strategies now for living off investments in more detail.

 - Spending Your Money, or the “Investment Withdrawal Strategy” – The first way to live off your investments is by saving enough money with the plan that money will grow and compound.
 The hope is that you can eventually withdraw funds from your investment accounts to pay all your bills, usually later in life.